Syria rebels seize southern base, border area

-BEIRUT Rebels seized an air defense base near Syria's strategic southern international highway on Saturday, activists said, bolstering access to supply routes to the capital Damascus.
+BEIRUT Rebels seized an air defence base near Syria's strategic southern international highway on Saturday, activists said, bolstering access to supply routes to the capital Damascus.

 The rebels on Saturday also seized several military sites along the Jordanian-Syrian border, according to the British-based Syrian Observatory for Human Rights, which has a network of informants across the country.